rgarcia/computer-use/README.md

 Let's do approach #2 since I think it won't be too hard, and it can borrow from the anthropic published tool implementations.

-- `./src/*` contains a port of the three Anthropic-defined computer use tools to typescript, as described in [how to implement computer use](https://docs.anthropic.com/en/docs/build-with-claude/computer-use#how-to-implement-computer-use).
+- `./src/server.ts` contains an MCP server that ports the three Anthropic-defined computer use tools to typescript, as described in [how to implement computer use](https://docs.anthropic.com/en/docs/build-with-claude/computer-use#how-to-implement-computer-use).
-- `./Dockerfile` modifies the Anthropic computer use docker image to install this MCP server and run it as the default entrypoint.
+- `./Dockerfile` modifies the Anthropic computer use docker image to install this MCP server and run it.

 If you run